victorantos/AngJobs/README.md

 Future plans
 ==
 +  Apply for jobs while offline(on the train).
-User service worker?
+Use service worker?
 +  Introduce typescript?